Biophilic design: Sandy Hook Elementary School

 After the Sandy Hook Elementary School shooting in 2012, a new school was built to help heal the community and provide a new sense of security for those occupying the space.
 Major biophilic design elements that Svigals + Partners included in this project are animal feeders, wetlands, courtyards, natural shapes and patterns, natural materials, transitional spaces, images of nature, natural colors, and use of natural light.
 The school has incorporated a victory garden that is meant to act as a way of healing for children after the tragedy.
 The architects wanted the children to feel as if they are learning in the trees so they set the school back at the edge of the woods and surrounded the space with large windows; there are also metaphoric metal trees in the lobby that have reflective metal leaves that refract light onto colored glass.
-Using Kellert's biophilic framework, it is prevalent that the school utilizes many different nature experiences.
+Using Kellert's biophilic framework, the school utilizes many different nature experiences.
 The use of wood planks and stone on the outside of the building help enforce indirect experiences of nature because these are natural materials.
 Further, the interior environment of the school experiences information richness through the architects' use of light reflection and color.
 Naturalistic shapes are brought into the interior environment through the metal trees and leaves.
 For experiences of space and place, Svigals + Partners bring nature into the classroom and school through the placement of windows that act as transitional spaces.
 The school also has a variety of breezeways, bridges, and pathways for students as they move from one space to another.
 Direct experiences of nature are enjoyed through water features, large rain gardens, and courtyards found on the property.
 The animal feeders also act as a way to bring fauna into the area.